Possession of a Controlled Substance in New York

 Possessing controlled substances without a valid medical prescription is illegal in New York.
 Penalties vary widely according to the type and amount of substance involved.
 New York law sets out specific types of drugs (and their amounts) that can result in felony convictions for possession.
 The class of felony depends on how dangerous the drug is and how much the person possesses.
 Any drug not listed as a felony is a misdemeanor.

 Below, we review penalties for first- through seventh-degree possession crimes.
 (The sixth-degree crime no longer exists.)
 The penalties listed are for first offenses only.
 New York imposes harsher penalties for repeat offenses.
-(N.Y.
-Penal Law § 70.70 (2023).)

-Possessing eight or more ounces of controlled substances listed as narcotic drugs, or 5,760 milligrams or more of methadone, is a class A-I felony.
 Penalties include at least 8 and up to 20 years in prison, a fine of up to $100,000, or both.

 (N.Y.
-Penal Law §§ 70.71, 80.00, 220.21 (2023).)
+Penal Law §§ 70.71, 80.00, 220.21 (2024).)

 It's a class A-II felony to possess the following amounts and types of controlled substances:

-• two or more ounces of methamphetamine
+• 2 or more ounces of methamphetamine

 • 10 grams or more of a drug classified as a stimulant